thinks/poisson-disk-sampling/README.md

 ## Tests

-The tests for this distribution are written in the [Catch2](https://github.com/catchorg/Catch2) framework.
-The Catch2 framework is included as a [submodule](https://github.com/thinks/poisson-disk-sampling/blob/master/external/) in this repository.
+The tests for this distribution are written in the [Catch2](https://github.com/catchorg/Catch2) framework, which is included as a [submodule](https://github.com/thinks/poisson-disk-sampling/blob/master/external/) in this repository.

 Running the tests using [CTest](https://cmake.org/home/) is simple.
 In a terminal do the following (and similar for `Debug`):
 ```bash